 “This is for all of us together to come up with solutions for improvements.
 If we don’t take action and show that pressing brings results, then people will get fed up and not use the tool.
 You have to explain that if you can’t change something now, what’s the long-term plan?
 Perhaps you need to ask for budget, or you need more time, plan better, etc.”.

-“We put all the suggestions on a whiteboard” says the agile HR Manager at DEK.
+“We put all the suggestions on a whiteboard” says the agile HR Manager at Swedish company DEK.

 So what happens when managers don’t act?

 The potential magic of continuous employee feedback doesn’t happen until you close the feedback loop.
-When you talk with employees about what needs to be improved – and involve them in how to best fix it.
+To summarize, when you talk with employees about what needs to be improved – and involve them in how to best fix it.

 What other managers do is to measure, talk, improve… and repeat!